 Drama: 10 pages of dialogue and 1 page synopsis of play

-We encourage artists to submit their final application and portfolio in person to the Foundation and arrange for a personal meeting.
+We encourage artists to deliver their final application form and portfolio in person to the Foundation and arrange for a personal meeting.

 All applicants must register during this period

-Within 7 days of your final submission and no later than December 9
+Within 7 days of your final application submission and no later than December 22 (Christmas Closure)

 Materials submission deadline

-one paper copy of the complete Embark application plus digital portfolio
+one paper copy of the completed Embark application plus digital portfolio

 Notification of results (finalists)